MicrosoftDocs/cpp-docs.tr-tr/docs/mfc/reference/cimagelist-class.md

 ### <a name="remarks"></a>Açıklamalar

-Bir sürükleme işlemine başlamak için `BeginDrag` üye işlevini kullanın.
+Bir sürükleme işlemine başlamak için `BeginDrag` member işlevini kullanın.

 ### <a name="example"></a>Örnek